Brace yourself. Valentine’s Day pictures are coming!

 Anyhoo.
 Here are some collage hacks I wish I had when I was a kid.

-- Yes Paste – When I started making more intricate, detailed collages in collage, this stuff was magic.
+- Yes Paste – When I started making more intricate, detailed collages, this stuff was magic.
 Really wish I had it when I was a kid.
 You can dilute it with water for a smooth consistency.
 But the best part is that you can easily smooth it down without air bubbles.

 - X-ACTO knife – Unfortunately, I’m working with a bulky X-ACTO box cutter because I’m too lazy to get smaller one, but it works great too lol!
 But yeah, I definitely suggest getting a small X-ACTO for collages.